 - Enables upskilling of existing teams – Rapid application development platforms provide exposure to professional development teams.
 By encouraging them to work on different types of technologies, frameworks, tools, and languages, programmers can upskill to become full-stack developers using low-code platforms.

-- Reduces dependencies on specialist roles – An application development which normally requires at least ten different types of developers can now be done by using just four developers.
-Traditional software and application development requires developers with specific skills such as UI designers and developers, UX experts, backend, database, and mobile developers, DevOps and quality analysts.
+- Reduces dependencies on specialist roles – An application development that normally requires at least ten different types of developers can now be done by using just four developers.
+Traditional software and application development requires developers with specific skills such as UI designers and developers, UX experts, backend, database, and mobile developers, DevOps, and quality analysts.
 In contrast, low-code application development does not depend on specialist roles.
-Working towards building smaller and agile teams, low-code development requires fewer resources such as a UI expert, a full-stack developer, DevOps and quality analyst.
+Working towards building smaller and agile teams, low-code development requires fewer resources such as a UI expert, a full-stack developer, DevOps, and a quality analyst.

 - Provides a self-service solution for more innovation – The 2019 Harvey Nash / KPMG CIO Survey speaks of how technical professionals above everything else (job security and salary), prefer learning new skills and the challenge of innovative projects.
 Low-code development platforms give application development and IT teams more control and ownership over development projects.
 As the platform does all the heavy lifting by managing time-consuming tasks, developers can get the bandwidth to focus on innovation.

 The hard fact of the matter is that regardless of the problem the solution seems to include technology.
 By democratizing technology, low-code platforms are nurturing agile teams and transforming the IT workforce from “doers to enablers”.
 Given the paucity of tech talent, low-code platforms help to close the gap between the increasing demand for enterprise applications and the technical resources to develop them.